 - Senior living communities — see Senior Living Safety

-- Industrial yards and mixed indoor-outdoor operations — see Energy & Oil and Gas RTLS
+- Industrial yards and mixed indoor-outdoor operations — see Energy and Oil and Gas RTLS

-For enterprise teams, this is not just about tracking location.
-It is about turning physical movement into actionable operational intelligence.
+For enterprise teams, this is not just about location.
+It is about turning physical movement into operational intelligence that can be acted on before a problem escalates.

 How Do Real-Time Location Systems Work?